-The Student Support and Resource Center is located on the third floor of the Student Health Center in Suite 306.
+The Student Support and Resource Center is located on the third floor of the Student Health Center in Suite 308.
 The mission is to help students connect to campus and community resources when a temporary financial setback threatens their academic success.
-Any student facing a financial emergency is encouraged to set an appointment online (uca.edu/go/ucaresource) or by phone at 501-852-0704.
+Any student facing a financial emergency is encouraged to set an appointment online (in Navigate, select Get Assistance then Student Support & Resource) or by phone at 501-852-0704.
 Information on programs and resources can be found at uca.edu/studentsupport or by email at studentsupport@uca.edu.